The Bulldogs' swimming and diving program is hosting learn-to-swim lessons at the Fresno State Aquatics Center this summer.

 In his first season he worked closely with the sprint freestyle group and coached Dani Yoho at her first USA Senior Nationals meet as well as the 2012 Olympic Trials.
 Ota helped lead the 'Dogs to break six school swimming records in the 50 freestyle, 200 freestyle, 200 and 400 individual medley, and in the 400 and 800 freestyle relays.
 He has been a vital part in recruiting strong swimmers with great potential to add to the competitive Fresno State team.

-Patrick Ota is entering his first season as the assistant swim coach for the Fresno State swimming and diving team.
-Ota joins the Fresno State swimming coaching staff with two national titles coaching at Fresno Pacific and three Big West Conference 100m backstroke championships swimming for UCSB.
+Ota joined the Fresno State swimming coaching staff in 2011, with two national titles coaching at Fresno Pacific and three Big West Conference 100m backstroke championships swimming for UCSB.

 "Not only is Patrick a local, but he has experience in recruiting and starting programs," said head swimming & diving coach Jeanne Fleck.
 "He has great experience swimming and coaching sprinters.
 The community, California coaches, and both guys and girls love him.
 He will be a perfect fit for us."

 Ota has spent the last four seasons coaching at Fresno Pacific, since their program's inception in 2007.
 During his four year stint, Ota helped guide the Sunbirds to two NAIA National Men's Championships (2010, 2011) and two runner-up NAIA finishes (2009 Men, 2011 Women).

 With the women's program, Ota worked closely with Cheyenne Coffman, a local swimmer, who was named the 2010 National NAIA Swimmer of the Year.
 He has experienced great success with both men and women in his coaching career, and also in his own swimming career.